samlawski/advoadvice-mbm/roadmap.md

 0. Revert the TEMP branch (recaptcha and misssing blog posts)

-2. Make sure contact form updates the state as well
-4. Build a final form to send an email to advoadvice.
+1. Build a final form to send an email to advoadvice.
 Compile all quiz results into a single big message string.

-1. Insert images?
+2. Insert images?

 Notes:
 https://blitzerkanzlei.de/kostenlose-beratung-anfordern/